raoufkeskes/SearchEngine_FromScratch/README.md

 An information retrieval project given by [**"Laure Soulier"**](http://www-connex.lip6.fr/~soulier/content/about.html) who's actually an Assistant professor at Sorbonne University Paris 6
 The project aims to understand how a search engine works and implement it from scratch using OOP paradigm for modularity , reusability and clarity

-It is based on a lot of generic functions using different parameters
+It is based on a lot of generic functions using different parameters inspired by scikit-learn functions signature .

 ## Implemented Functionalities